cnu/cnu.github.io/content/about.md

 author: Srinivasan Rangarajan
 ---

 I am **cnu** (aka) **Srini** / **Srinivasan Rangarajan** in the real world.
-I am a Software Developer/Entrepreneur from India.
-I consult for various startups and help them to build their products from the ground-up.

-I primarily work on [python][1], though I do have experience in working on the full range of the web stack &#8211; right from efficiently managing linux servers, Databases, various web frameworks to building/managing clusters of machines to solve big data problems.

-**Contact**
+I love building online tech products, involving complex architecture which is able to scale to millions of users.
+My other skills include Product Usability and User Experience.
+I am also interested in a bit of marketing, copy writing and entrepreneurship.

+Currently I am the **Head of the Engineering** team at [Mad Street Den](https://www.madstreetden.com), an AI startup which builds automation tools and products for the retail segment.

+### Contact

-* You can contact me by emailing \`me\` @ the domain of this site.
+* You can contact me by emailing `srinivasanr`@gmail.com
 * Follow me on twitter [@cnu][2].
 * Subscribe to me on Facebook at [cnus8n][3].
 * Linkedin profile at [cnus8n][4].

  [1]: http://python.org/